Polymer/old-docs-site/1.0/resources/compatibility.md

 Notes:

-- Android Browser is not supported.
-Chrome for Android is.
+- **Android Browser is not supported**.
+Chrome for Android is supported.

 #### Should I use webcomponents-lite.js or webcomponents.js?